NunoEdgarGFlowHub/ethereum_blockchain/README.md

 ### What is gas?

 Gas is essentially a measure of the computational effort required to complete a transaction.
 Each ethereum transaction specifies a "gas limit" and "gas price".
 - Gas limit: the total amount of gas that is alloted for a given transaction.
-If the limit is reached, the transaction will stop.
+If the limit is reached, the transaction will fail.
+The consumed gas is not refunded to the sender.
 This prevents infinite loops.
+If enough gas is provided, the transaction will complete, the miner will get a reward, and the remaining gas will be returned to the sender.
 - Gas price: The price per unit gas.
-Miners typically approve transactions with higher gas prices.
+Miners typically prioritize transactions with higher gas prices.
-The outcome of a transaction depends on gas:
-- A successful transaction will complete, the miner will get a reward, and the remaining gas is returned to the sender.
-- A transaction runs out of gas before it completes, so it fails.
-The consumed gas is not refunded to the sender.

-Total Transaction Price  = Total Gas Used x Gas Price
+Total Transaction Fee (miner reward for that transaction) = Total Gas Used x Gas Price

 ### Use case